guillemontecinos/itp_fall_2019_reality_captured/class_notes.md

 * transitions are paramount
 * Long take: Birdman
 * In transitions, the focus has to match with the last scene focus

+## Class 4
+* Feedback:
+    * A prototype can be done in premier for 2 weeks from now.
+    * A particle system can be built in premier that can be moved around.
+    * Define the story and teh script.
+* For next monday:
+    * Script
+    * Scene list
+* For next class
+    * Shoot
+    *